dojo/dojo.io/site/source/tutorials/006_deploying_to_production/index.md

 The `.dojorc` configuration expands on these settings enabling configuration for internationalization, code splitting, PWA manifest and eliding code based on feature tests.

-For more information about creating internationalized applications with Dojo 2, refer to the [Internationalization](../comingsoon.html) article in the reference guide.
+For more information about creating internationalized applications with Dojo, refer to the [Internationalization](../comingsoon.html) article in the reference guide.

 {% aside 'Arguments vs .dojorc' %}
 It is possible to provide different settings when using command line arguments and `.dojorc`.
 When this occurs, command line arguments always take precedence over configuration settings stored in `.dojorc`.